-Traps will be a major part of The Stop the Toad Foundation's offensive during the Great Toad Muster.
-Traps have been constructed by school children across Western Australia and we will record toad numbers from each trap.
+Traps will be a major part of The Stop the Toad Foundation's offensive during the Great Toad

+Muster.
+Traps have been constructed by school children across Western Australia and we will record toad numbers from each trap so the children and trap sponsors can monitor the success of their traps.